by Charles H. Kraft with some editing by Howard Culbertson

 Of course, things often do not turn out as they were intended to.
 I think of the businessman I once heard say, "This is a nonprofit business.
 We never planned for it to be nonprofit.
 It just turned out that way!"
 Though he intended that his business make a profit, it turned out differently.
 Sadly, I'm afraid the same can be said of our "business," the cross-cultural communication of the Gospel.

-For example, our western propensity for starting institutions has been mentioned.
+For example, our Western propensity for starting institutions has been mentioned.
 Our intention is to go to the ends of the earth to demonstrate the love of God.
 To do this, we often set up an institution and then get captured by it to the extent that the real (as opposed to the stated) purpose of the institution changes imperceptibly from serving to demonstrate God's love to the need to perpetuate itself.
 Institutions are not intrinsically bad.
 The question is, however: Just what does the institution now stand for?
 What is it really communicating?
-And what now is its real purpose?
+And what is its real purpose?

 The history of institutionalization is that almost inevitably the institution becomes primarily a means for perpetuating itself, no matter how worthy the goals that brought it into being.
 The history of American universities, seminaries, and not a few churches bears this out.
 Seminaries, for example, promise to prepare students for church ministry.
 In most seminaries, however, most of what is taught and modeled by the teachers equips students not for churches but to teach the same things their professors taught them.
-The ideal being taught is to teach in a seminary.
+The idea being taught is to teach in a seminary.
 I call this unethical in that what is promised is not delivered and what is delivered is quite different from what the students are led to believe they will receive.

 In just such a way, whether in the home country or in another society, the person message of God, who came all the way down to reach us where we are, gets changed into an institution message.
 Though people may be promised the true message, the one that Jesus gave His life for, what they get is a chance to learn how to perpetuate the institution that made the promise.
 This institution may be the church, a school, a hospital, or a club.
 It may be a large institution or a fairly small program.

 Our problem is, how can we keep God's person message from becoming merely a word message, an institution message, or an academic discipline message?
-How can we deal with spiritual issues, poverty issues, health issues, training issues so we deliver what we promise in a way that is appropriate to the receptors?
+How can we deal with spiritual issues, poverty issues, health issues, and training issues so we deliver what we promise in a way that is appropriate to the receptors?
 If we do something that changes God's messages into something else, I'd say we are doing something unethical.

 The purpose of the above analysis is to help us ask, What is our intent, and what are the receptors at the other end really getting?
 Is there anything we can do along the way, any mid-course corrections when we see our programs misleading people, to make sure that what they understand is closer to what God intends?
 We ask these questions seriously.
 If the work we are called to is as important as we believe it to be, we must regularly examine our motives and assumptions.
 We can't always assume that our motives line up with God's, or that they are understood properly, or that they are even the same as those we started with.